-The University of Akron School of Speech-Language Pathology and Audiology maintains Affiliation Agreements with hundreds of medical centers, hospitals, clinics, private practices, schools and community organizations in order to provide our graduate clinicians with a wide variety of clinical experiences.
+The University of Akron School of Speech-Language Pathology and Audiology maintains Affiliation Agreements with hundreds of medical centers, hospitals, clinics, private practices, schools and community organizations to provide our graduate clinicians with a wide variety of clinical experiences.

-The externship experiences typically take place during the graduate clinician's final two semesters in the graduate program.
+Externship experiences typically take place during the graduate clinician's final two semesters in the graduate program.
 There are exceptions to this sequence for graduate clinicians who participate in special training grant programs or for graduate clinicians who are off-sequence in the program.
-Graduate clinicians who have met all prerequisites for externships consult with the appropriate coordinator for possible placements.
-Graduate clinicians submit a clinical externship application to the appropriate coordinator.
-After consulting with the facility, the coordinator matches the graduate clinician with the appropriate facility.
+The coordinator and students work collaboratively to arrange clinical placements in their communities depending upon the graduate clinician's individual training needs as well as upon his/her level of training and competence.